eponerine/espn-fantasy-football-api-node/README.md

 # ESPN Fantasy Football API for Node.js

-A Node.js port of the [espn-api](https://github.com/cwendt94/espn-api) fantasy football library, with an Express API on top.
+A Node.js port of the Python-based [espn-api](https://github.com/cwendt94/espn-api) fantasy football library, with an Express API on top.

 This project turns ESPN's fantasy data into something an application can actually use: league settings become readable roster-slot rules, teams and players become domain objects, and raw matchup, transaction, activity, and scoring data are exposed through stable JSON routes.
 It is read-only.
 Nothing here can set a lineup, claim a player, or otherwise mutate a league.